What is Regional Anesthesia?

-No. In the past, anesthesiologists felt that lying flat would help prevent the chances of getting a headache.
+No. Previously, anesthesiologists felt that lying flat would help prevent the chances of getting a headache.
 Improved techniques and equipment reduce the chances of headache today, so you will have some freedom of movement afterward.

 What about arm or shoulder blocks?

 The process is very similar to the one described above for spinal anesthesia.
 A needle is placed close to the nerves that control the arm or shoulder, then those nerves are surrounded with anesthetic medication to block pain sensation.